Ajollyworld79/data-pipeline/README.md

+# Data Pipeline - ETL Scripts

+Production-ready Python scripts for extracting, transforming, and loading data.
+Includes:
-# Dataverse to SQL Extract Pipeline
+- **dataverse_extract.py**: Extract from Microsoft Dataverse to SQL Server

-Production-ready Python script for extracting data from Microsoft Dataverse and loading it into SQL Server.
-Features connection pooling, circuit breakers, rate limiting, and parallel processing for efficient and reliable data extraction.
+- **Transform_load.py**: Generate fake data with Faker, transform, and load to SQL

+The Transform_load.py script is useful for testing and development before production data from Dataverse is available.

 ## Features